 After the exam

 The dilating eye drops are not harmful and will wear off in about 12-24 hours.
 Sunglasses may help your child be more comfortable leaving the clinic if it is sunny outside.
 School-age children may find that their vision is blurred when holding reading material close to their face.

 Why CEENTA is the best place for your child

-- Our pediatric ophthalmologists have all completed fellowship training to examine and treat eye problems in children, including those with special needs.
+- Our pediatric ophthalmologists have all completed fellowship training to examine and treat pedicatric vision problems, including in children with special needs.

-- We like to make the eye exam a fun experience that is comfortable for both children and their families.
+- We like to make pediatric vision exams a fun experience that is comfortable for both children and their families.

 Common Pediatric Eye Conditions